 Read More >> Ergonomics in the Workplace [Ultimate Guide]

-Rise up onto your tippy-toes slowly so that it uses your calf muscles.
+Rise onto your tippy-toes slowly so that it uses your calf muscles.
 You can do as many reps as you need, but typically 15 to 20 is sufficient.

 Raise your leg by bending your knee and bring your foot back towards your bottom.
 You should feel it stretch.
 Do 10 to 20 reps for each side.
 You can hold the position to make it more difficult.

 Then switch to the other leg.
 Do 10 to 15 reps per leg.
 You can also do a form of leg extensions while you are seated at your desk.

 Bend and Extend

 Hold this position for three seconds then swivel it over to the side.
 Then slowly move it to the back before slowly returning it to the floor.

-Pause momentarily and then raise back to standing position.
+Pause momentarily and then raise back to a standing position.
 Do this 10 to 15 times for maximum benefits.
-To increase the intensity, you can perform the squats on one leg at a time.
+To increase the intensity, you can perform squats on one leg at a time.

 You may not be able to reach your toes, but you should feel it in the back of your legs and possibly your back muscles as well.

 This is a great way to work out your heart that doesn’t take much time (however, you may not be able to continue working during the exercise).
 Do at least 15 jumping jacks at a time.

-Roll your shoulders forward 20 times, then roll them backwards 20 times.
+Roll your shoulders forward 20 times, then roll them backward 20 times.
 You can also do this with your arms extended straight out to the side.

 Lift the item by bending your elbow.
 Make sure to keep the rest of your arm steady.
 Slowly lower your arm back to your side.

 Grab a water bottle or other small object in both hands and raise it above your head.
 Slowly lower it behind your head and then raise it.
-Do this 10 to 20 times.

 Walk in Place